The What and Why of Plyocare

 Providing feedback with a radar gun and/or video is key to implementing plyocare properly.
 Some athletes struggle to control their RPE.
 Monitoring soreness week to week throughout return to throwing and off-season programs is key to manage stress workload with plyocare.

 As stated before, a misunderstood aspect of using plyocare balls is the development of command and feel.
-Coach the importance of this to your athletes!
+Coach the importance of this to your athletes by having targets and competitions for hitting spots!

 Take a deeper look